Since the early days of the school, Tufts pioneered non-terminal use of animals in DVM education and remains a leader in this area.

 Client Donation Program for Acquiring Dogs and Cats to Teach Veterinary Gross Anatomy; Kumar, Murtaugh, Brown, Ballas, Clancy, Patronek; J Vet Med Educ.
 Summer 2001;28(2):73-7.

 In 2009, the school expanded its animal donation program to include horses, and one or two horse cadavers are dissected each year for the first-year students to study.
 Horses used in the anatomy laboratory are donated by clients or equine rescue groups that are faced with euthanizing their horses for medical reasons and referred to Tufts by their veterinarian.
 A large animal veterinarian performs the sedation and euthanasia of the horses prior to embalming for the laboratory.
 Over the last few years, all horses used to teach large animal anatomy have come from this program.

 Small numbers of other species used for anatomy training are acquired from a variety of sources.
 They are all destined for euthanasia or slaughter locally.
-A board-certified anesthesiologist performs the sedation and euthanasia prior to embalming for the laboratory.
+A veterinarian performs the sedation and euthanasia prior to embalming for the laboratory.
 Currently, one cow and one pig are prepared as prosections for all students to study; goats are dissected by small groups of students.